cloudevents/sdk-csharp/docs/formatters.md

 ## Data serialization and deserialization

-When serializing data in binary mode messages, all formatters should handle data provided as a `byte[]`, serializing it without any modification.
+When serializing data in binary mode messages, general purpose formatters should handle data provided as a `byte[]`, serializing it without any modification.
 Formatters are also encouraged to support serializing strings in the obvious way (obeying any character encoding indicated in the `datacontenttype` attribute).